u-boot/u-boot/tools/buildman/buildman.rst

 If you just want to build the current source tree, leave off the -b flag.
 This will display results and errors as they happen.
 You can still look at them later using -se.
-Note that buildman will assume that the source has changed, and will build all specified boards in this case.
+Note that Buildman will assume that the source has changed, and will build all specified boards in this case.

 Buildman is optimised for building many commits at once, for many boards.